shiwangi880/bitespeed-task/README.md

 ---

-How It Works
+## How It Works

-If no matching contact exists:
+1.If no matching contact exists:

-A new primary contact is created.
+2.A new primary contact is created.

-If matching contacts exist:
+3.If matching contacts exist:

-The oldest contact remains primary.
+4.The oldest contact remains primary.

-Other primary contacts are converted to secondary.
+5.Other primary contacts are converted to secondary.

-New unique email/phone is added as secondary.
+6.New unique email/phone is added as secondary.

-The response always returns:
+7.The response always returns:

-Primary Contact ID
+8.Primary Contact ID

-All associated emails
+9.All associated emails

-All associated phone numbers
+10.All associated phone numbers

-All secondary contact IDs
+11.All secondary contact IDs

 ---

-🛠 Tech Stack
+## 🛠 Tech Stack

 Node.js